Kaiju of the Rim

 Otachi is the creature in the film with the most ‘surprises’ for the audience: its front limbs reveal to be wings, its neck can engorge to spit the creature’s signature acid attack, and the snake-like lower jaw splits in two.
 Another unexpected element is that Otachi’s tail can detach, move and fight by itself — a feature probably conceived by exaggerating the tail-detachment defense mechanism of lizards.
 The tail was originally part of the discarded Meathead design — Wayne Barlowe and TyRuben Ellingson had suggested the concept of a ‘fighting tail’ with legs of its own.
 With Meathead ultimately not appearing in the film, its fighting tail was ‘inherited’ by Otachi, although its ability to detach and engage in combat on its own was never seen in the film.
 This was among Velasco’s final additions to the design, which also include the bioluminescent spots alongside the creature’s hide.

-The baby Kaiju, discovered in Hong Kong, is the offspring of Otachi.
-It bursts out of the mutilated body of its dead mother after the lower half of its corpse falls on the ground; its appearance is ultimately brief, as it chokes right after swallowing Hannibal Chau.
-It is the element of the film that most vividly represents Guillermo del Toro’s surrealist style: he said: “if you think of a Monster as a formidable thing, you can give it a moment where he’s curious and appealing and kind of cute.
+The baby Kaiju, discovered in Hong Kong, is the offspring of Otachi — and as such, its design was reverse-engineered from that of its parent.
+The baby is the element of the film that most vividly represents Guillermo del Toro’s surrealist style: he said: “if you think of a monster as a formidable thing, you can give it a moment where he’s curious and appealing and kind of cute.
 Surrealism comes from juxtaposition.
-The Dalì telephone with the lobster on top.
+The Dali telephone with the lobster on top.
 The element that doesn’t work is the element that makes the thing work.”
 Conceived with a ‘puppy quality’, the creature was given big eyes and a proportionally very large head.
 “It’s sort of cute and horrible,” del Toro added, “we gave the baby two characteristics that make him unique and beautiful to look at — translucency and iridescence.
 The skin is translucent and pearlescent, but it’s also wrinkled like a naked mole rat, [or] like an Egyptian cat.”
 Animating the baby creature proved to be particularly complex, according to Hickel: “messy is sometimes the hardest of all — because there are no happy accidents.
 The animator is deciding every movement that it’s going to make, every little wiggle and bob.”

-Raiju (Category 4) is the armored creature with the tripartite head armour, which splits open to reveal the Monster’s real foal-like head.
-Mainly inspired from reptiles (Iguanas most prominently), it was conceived to be an aquatic character.
+Raiju (Category 4) is the armoured creature with the tripartite head armour, which splits open to reveal the Monster’s real foal-like head.
+Mainly inspired from reptiles (iguanas most prominently), it was conceived to be an aquatic character.
 “His feet were sculpted bent,” del Toro said, “so it is not meant to walk [on two legs].
 I always told [the designers] to think of the body in horizontal, so it could move like a giant iguana.”
-Raiju, whose other nickname was ‘Croc’, was designed by Francisco Ruiz Velasco — who gave the Monster the appearance of a Crocodile combined with the armored plates of a pangolin.
+Raiju, whose other nickname was ‘Croc’, was designed by Francisco Ruiz Velasco — who gave the monster the appearance of a crocodile combined with the armored plates of a pangolin.

 “There’s something very pure and full of love in Monster Movies.
 Even more in Kaiju movies.
 You just love the creatures.
 This movie speaks to the kid in me in a way that no other movie I have ever made does.”